rohhenry/Spotify-Track-Tour/README.md

 # Spotify-Track-Tour

-You can check out the web app here: https://rohhenry.github.io/spotify-web/
+You can check out the **web app** here: https://rohhenry.github.io/spotify-web/

-or the demo here: tba
+or the **demo** here: tba

 ## Source Code:
-This repo is where I put my links,
+This repo is where I put my links

-The frontend code can be found here: https://github.com/rohhenry/spotify-web
+The **frontend code** can be found here: https://github.com/rohhenry/spotify-web

-The backend code can be found here: tba
+The **backend code** can be found here: tba

 ## About:
 This app takes your preferences and helps you create new playlists with a custom machine learning model.

-Traditional recommendation algorithms heavily on collaborative filtering (spotify uses a hybrid approach but still depends on filtering heavily), which although safe is not good for expanding your taste or exploration.
+**Traditional recommendation algorithms heavily on collaborative filtering** (spotify uses a hybrid approach but still depends on filtering heavily), **which although safe is not good for expanding your taste or exploration.**

 Collaborative filter approaches also struggle with cold starts (new users and new tracks).